aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 ## [Building the Application Shell](aurelia-doc://section/4/version/1.0.0)

+> Waring
+> Before proceeding any further, please make sure you are familiar with the concepts introduced in the Quick Start Guide or otherwise have some basic experience with Aurelia.
+Topics covered in the Quick Start will not be explained again here.

 Let's start by looking at a picture of the final product of this tutorial.
 It will help us to see the application's structure and the pieces we need to build.

 ![The Final Contact Manager App](img/contact-app-final.png)